-For this month’s Noetic blog, we had the great pleasure of sitting down with Wendy Zajack, Faculty Director and Associate Professor of the Practice at Georgetown University School of Continuing Studies.
+For this month’s Noetic blog, we had the pleasure of sitting down with Wendy Zajack, Faculty Director and Associate Professor of the Practice at Georgetown University School of Continuing Studies.
 Wendy’s work spans across a workforce and student population of five different generations.
-While this provides countless opportunities for leading and learning, it is not without its challenges.
+While this provides countless opportunities for leading and learning, it has its challenges.

 Welcome Wendy!
-Let’s start with your thoughts on how to effectively manage multi-generational teams.
+Let’s start with your thoughts on how to manage multi-generational teams effectively.

 “Figuring how to harmonize it all ends up being a good thing.
 Instead of focusing on what you don’t like about this generation, focus on what you do like.”